Cannery Row Magazine

 A band was setting up its gear on the stage and, when Kathy returned with his drink, she assured him that Mike, the owner, would call for him when they were done.
 He had two minutes to make his plea, then he’d have to clear out, takers or not.
 John said that would be fine and, with a perfunctory smile, she returned to her duties.
 He watched her bob and weave through the crowded room, catching orders like errant pitches, then return to the bar and fetch the awaiting tray loaded with draft beers.

 “I’d still fuck her.”
 The shrill voice rose out of the swell of noise and John turned to a frizzy-haired man seated a few feet away.
 He followed the man’s gaze back to Kathy.

 That’s right, John remembered, she’s pregnant.

 To the furthest recesses of my mind and the secrets that await me there.
 He smiled at the memory of this childhood conceit and the image collapsed.
-He blinked, letting the yellowish light overhead flood his vision and rubbed a grain of sleep from the hollow space at the edge of the bone surrounding his eye socket.
+He blinked, letting the yellowish light overhead flood his vision, and rubbed a grain of sleep from the hollow space at the edge of the bone surrounding his eye socket.

 Two elderly women were cleaning between the pews.
-The pulpit obstructed his view of them but their voices, hushed whispers, resonated in the empty space.
-They were complaining bit by bit about the little messes they found - a wad of gum stuck here, a spot that looked like dried snot, a used tissue and torn pages stuffed back into hymn books with “no concern for who had to use them next”.
+The pulpit obstructed his view of them, but their voices, hushed whispers, resonated in the empty space.
+They were complaining bit by bit about the little messes they found - a wad of gum stuck here, a spot that looked like dried snot, a used tissue and torn pages stuffed back into hymn books with “no concern for who has to use them next”.